A Guide to Visiting Star Wars Galaxy’s Edge Disney World

 - Green Milk is citrus in flavor and can have tequila added.

-- The Bubo Wamba Family Farms Light-Up Souvenir Sipper is $24.99 and comes with one milk of your choice. (without alcohol only)
+- The Bubo Wamba Family Farms Light-Up Souvenir Sipper is comes with one milk of your choice. (without alcohol only and for an additional price)

 Kat Saka’s Kettle